top of page

 • How can I find out more about Men's Sheds?

-There is a wealth of information available on international, Canadian and some provincial sites.
+There is a wealth of information available on different Men's Sheds sites, as well as the Men's Sheds Canada and Men's Sheds Ontario sites.
 Or contact us here to find out more.

 • Do I need to have a particular skill set to be a member?

 Absolutely not!
 The prime purpose of a Shed is to offer a safe and caring environment into which all are welcome.
-If you are younger, count on learning skills older members have to and will share.
-If more mature/senior, you have skills which can be shared to benefit the local Shed.
+If you are younger, count on learning skills older members have and will share.
+If more mature/senior, you have skills which can be shared to benefit the local Shed. and the local community.

 • Is there a Men's Shed near me?

-If you are in the Ottawa-Carleton area, there are five Men's Sheds: Naismith Men's Shed in Mississippi Mills; Hackberry Men's Shed in Carleton Place; Arnprior-McNab-Braeside Men’s Shed in the Arnprior area; Men's Shed Ottawa Centre in Ottawa Centre; Men's Shed Perth.
-If you are elsewhere in Ontario, there are now 7 functioning Men's Sheds and 3 in formative stages.
-In total: there are 51 across Canada the worldwide number is approaching 2000.
-If you are in a location without a Men's Shed close by, be a pioneer and go to this tool kitand create one for your area.
+If you are in the Ottawa-Carleton area, there are six Men's Sheds: Naismith Men's Shed in Mississippi Mills; Hackberry Men's Shed in Carleton Place; Arnprior-McNab-Braeside Men’s Shed in the Arnprior area; Men's Shed Ottawa Centre in Ottawa Centre; the Makers Shed Men's Shed Perth.
+If you are elsewhere in Ontario, there are now 19 functioning Men's Sheds and several in formative stages.
+In total: there are 100+ Sheds across Canada the worldwide number is approaching 3000.
+If you are in a location without a Men's Shed close by, be a pioneer and go to this tool kit and create one for your area.
+To get an idea as to where the closest Shed is, go to the Men's Sheds Canada site and use their interactive map to locate the existing Sheds in each province.

 • What can I do if there isn't a Men's Shed near me?

-If there is no Men's Shed near you, go to the CMSA website and download their tool kit that gives the information on setting up a Men's Shed.
+If there is no Men's Shed near you, go to the men's Sheds Canada website and download their tool kit that gives the information on setting up a Men's Shed.

-• What level of commitment is expected of my membership?
+• What level of commitment is expected of the membership?

 In shedding, we anticipate that members will adhere to Men's Shed values, i.e. help to create an inclusiive space for all men that is safe for all (physically, mentally, emotionally and socially) and will treat others as equals and with respect and tolerance.